guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ## Introduction

-This project was created to learn Excel advanced tools and to analyze the demand, salaries, and required skills for different data roles across countries.
+This project was developed to strengthen my knowledge of advanced Excel features while exploring the demand, salary trends, and required skills for different data roles across multiple countries.
+Interactive slicers were incorporated into each analysis to allow users to dynamically explore the data by country and job role.

 ### Questions to answer: